top of page

 The Neighbors Across the Cave: The Mount Carmel Secret and the Encounter that Changed Human History

-The el-Wad Cave represents the decisive transition from hunter-gatherer societies to permanent settlements during the Natufian period (named after Wadi an-Natuf in the Judean Hills, where it was first identified), approximately 11,500 to 15,000 years ago.
-On the terrace in front of the cave, remains of stone structures, a communal cemetery with about a hundred burials, and complex ornaments such as dentalium shell necklaces were discovered, pointing to a sophisticated social life.
+el-Wad Cave (the Stream) represents the crucial transition from hunter-gatherer societies to permanent settlements during the Natufian period (named after Wadi an-Natuf in the Judean Hills, where it was first identified), roughly 11,500 to 15,000 years ago.
+On the terrace in front of the cave, remains of stone structures, a communal cemetery with about 100 burials, and intricate decorative items like Dentalium shell necklaces were uncovered, pointing to a complex social life.
 The Natufians developed a society whose economy included systematic gazelle hunting alongside the harvesting and processing of wild grains using stone grinding tools, enabling a sedentary or semi-sedentary lifestyle.

 👉Join one of my (quiet) Channels - Israel's History, Society & Culture:

-Today, Nahal Me’arot remains a focal point of international research, teaching us about the human capacity to adapt to drastic climate changes.
-The place where two human species met stands as a living testament to the complex human journey, reminding us that our history is not a straight line, but a rich tapestry of encounters, cultures, and coexistence.
+Today, Nahal Me'arot continues to be a focal point for international research, teaching us about the human capacity to adapt to drastic climate changes.
+The place where two human species met remains a living testimony to the complex human journey, reminding us that our history is not a straight line, but an intricate tapestry of encounters, cultures, and coexistence.

 Image 1 – Tabun Cave, Nahal Me’arot.
 Photo: Nir Topper.
 The archaeological stratigraphic section in Tabun Cave.
 Layers G, F, and E belong to the Lower Paleolithic, while layers D, C, and B belong to the Middle Paleolithic.